Felly Bull

 4. Season with salt and pepper.
 Remove from the heat and stir in the cream.
 Check the seasoning again and add, to taste.
 Pour into a large bowl and cover the surface of the sauce with cling film to prevent a skin forming.
 Set aside to cool.

-6. When you’re ready to bake the pie, cut the cooled chicken breasts into 3cm pieces.
+2. When you’re ready to bake the pie, cut the cooled chicken breasts into 3cm pieces.
 Stir the chicken and gammon into the cooled sauce.
-Pour the chicken filling into the pie dish.
+Pour the chicken filling into a pie dish (mine is 26cm diameter).
 Brush the rim of the dish with beaten egg, then remove the puff pastry from its packaging and unroll it.

-7. Cover the pie with the unrolled pastry and press the edges together firmly to seal.
+3. Cover the pie with the unrolled pastry and press the edges together firmly to seal.
 Trim any excess pastry.
-I decorated the top of the pie using the excess pastry!
-My pie dish is 29cm x 23cm, so the width of the unrolled pastry fit perfectly.
+I decorate the top of the pie using the excess pastry!

 Did you make this recipe?